Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 3: The Achiever

-What broke you: Love came with performance reviews.
+What created it: Love came with performance reviews.
 Narcissistic parents who needed you to make them look good.
 Being compared until you forgot who you were.

-Your trauma response: Flight into achievement, fighting anyone in your way.
+Your survival pattern: Flight into achievement, fighting anyone in your way.
 You’re running so fast from your feelings that burnout is inevitable.
 Your identity is a LinkedIn profile.

 How it shows up now: